 I recently joined the Syrian American Medical Society as a mental health volunteer on a medical mission to the Beka’a Valley in Lebanon.
-As a Social Worker in the United States, I worked as a Dialectical Behavioral Therapist, specializing in providing clinical therapy for chronic suicidality, urges to self-harm, PTSD, and chronic distress.
-While in the Beka’a Valley, where over 350,000 refugees reside, my role was to provide triage based psychological services within the settlements; provide psychological support to the other medical volunteers; and provide trainings on “Suicidality & Self-Harm” to the SAMS psychosocial therapists working in Lebanon.
+As a Social Worker in the United States, I worked as a Dialectical Behavioral Therapist, specializing in providing clinical therapy for chronic suicidal, urges to self-harm, PTSD, and chronic distress.
+While in the Beka’a Valley, where over 350,000 refugees reside, my role was to provide triage-based psychological services within the settlements; provide psychological support to the other medical volunteers, and provide training on “Suicidality & Self-Harm” to the SAMS psychosocial therapists working in Lebanon.

 Addressing Post-Traumatic Stress in the Widows Camp

 During the medical mission, my colleagues and I spent seven days working within an informal settlement in the Beka’a Valley that was referred to as “Widow’s Camp,” located one mile from the Syrian-Lebanese border.
 There, most of the residents’ male relatives – husbands and fathers – have been killed in the conflict or have gone missing.
 The Beka’a Valley houses close to half a million Syrian refugees; they are legally barred from gaining employment in the country’s formal economy.